Japanese occupation of Malaya: Cultural and geographic changes

 The Japanese sought to change the common language of Malaya to Japanese.
 Its initial moves were to change shop signs and street names.
 Penang was renamed Tōjō Island (東條島, Tōjō-tō) and Malaya renamed Malai (馬来, Marai).
 The time zone was also moved to align with Japan.

 The Japanese custom of bowing was also introduced with the populace expected to bow to Japanese soldiers on guard duty.
 Malay was considered a dialect and the Japanese wanted it to be standardised with Sumatran.

 Propaganda

 Japanese stamps as issued in Tandjoengpinang, Riow (present-day Tanjung Pinang, Riau Islands, Indonesia) in 1943.
 During the Japanese occupation, the archipelago was incorporated under the territorial jurisdiction of Malaya.

 The invading Japanese forces used slogans such as "Asia untuk orang Asia" (translation: Asia for Asians) to win support from the local Malays.
 Malay radicals had been given strict instruction to abide by Japanese military plans to create "Asians for Asians" and a "Greater East Asia Co-Prosperity Sphere" with Malaya as an important base.
 The Japanese worked hard to convince the local population that they were the actual saviours of Malaya while Britain was portrayed as an imperialist force that wished to exploit Malaya's resources.
-However, in November 1943, when the Japanese held the Greater East Asia Conference, both Malaya and Indonesia were excluded as the Japanese Military wanted to annex both regions.
+However, in November 1943, when the Japanese held the Greater East Asia Conference, both Malaya and Indonesia were excluded as the Japanese Military wanted to annexe both regions.